learn-co-students/oo-basics-v-000/README.md

 Open `spec/02_shoe_spec.rb` and start making the tests pass.
 Write your code in `shoe.rb`.

-To run the specs, type `rspec spec/02_shoe_spec.rb` on your command line.
+To run the specs, type `learn spec/02_shoe_spec.rb` on your command line.

 Happy coding!